hanshanley/morning-questionaire/README.md

 - Adjust the **Date Range** selector to focus on recent entries.
 - Use **Upload CSV export** if you saved a local copy instead.
 - Search within reflections using the keyword field.

+> Because the page is loaded from your filesystem (`file://` origin), Google must allow cross-origin access to the CSV export.
+Make sure the sheet is shared as "Anyone with the link – Viewer" or published via `File → Share → Publish to web`.
+If you still see the red status message, try opening the form's spreadsheet and choose **Publish to the web → Entire sheet → CSV** once; afterwards the export URL responds with the proper CORS headers.

 ## Development notes